-Note: We did not collect this data in 2022 due to the shift to our new STSC framework.
-We will resume collecting this data in 2023.
+Note: We did not collect this data in 2022 due to the shift to our new STSC

 We also monitored the provision of safe and adequate accommodation by farmers to workers, when relevant (in 2022, around 2 percent of farmers provided accommodation to workers).
 Issues identified during monitoring were all resolved according to our standards.
 We also plan to update our ALP Global Accommodation Standards, first issued in 2020, in 2023.